create3000/x_ite/docs/_posts/what's-new.md

 ## X_ITE v4.1.3 Released

 *Leipzig, 25th December 2017:* There is now the new BlendMode node in X_ITE available, which gives X3D authors the ability to specify the WebGL blend modes for a node.
-The node is a X3DAppearance child node and can be assigned the the new *blendMode* field of a Appearance node.
+The node is an X3DAppearance child node and can be assigned the the new *blendMode* field of a Appearance node.
 Shader authors have now more control over particle systems, there are three new build in variables available in shaders: *x3d\_ParticleId, x3d\_ParticleLife, x3d\_ParticleElapsedTime, x3d\_ParticlePosition.* For more information have a look at <custom-shaders>.

 ## X_ITE v4.1.2 Released